Corumbiara

 About Corumbiara

-Parque Estadual de Corumbiara is a protected area in the southwestern state of Rondônia, Brazil, near the municipality of Corumbiara in a region where the Amazon forest transitions to cerrado (Brazilian savanna) and other open vegetation types.
-The park is situated in a geopolitically sensitive and ecologically complex zone that has been the site of one of Brazil's most documented cases of uncontacted indigenous peoples: in 1995, anthropologist José Carlos Meirelles of FUNAI observed a lone survivor of a massacre—known internationally as 'the man of the hole'—living in total isolation in the nearby forests.
-This individual continued to live alone in the forest until his natural death in 2022, becoming a symbol of the indigenous rights movement and the human cost of frontier agricultural expansion.
-The park encompasses cerrado, cerradão (dense cerrado woodland), and transitional forest habitats.
+Parque Estadual de Corumbiara is a protected area in the southwestern state of Rondônia, Brazil, near the municipality of Corumbiara in a region where the Amazon forest transitions to cerrado (Brazilian savanna) and pantanal, making it the only protected area in Rondônia with three distinct biomes.
+[1] The park covers approximately 384,055 hectares and is situated in a geopolitically sensitive zone adjacent to the Tanaru Indigenous Territory, where the last known survivor of an uncontacted indigenous group — known internationally as 'the man of the hole' — lived in total isolation until his natural death in 2022, becoming a symbol of the indigenous rights movement and the human cost of frontier agricultural expansion.
+The park encompasses cerrado, cerradão (dense cerrado woodland), Amazonian forest, and transitional habitat.

 Wildlife Ecosystems

 Corumbiara's wildlife reflects the ecological transition between Amazonian forest and the open savanna biome, creating a rich mix of species from both biomes.
 Giant anteaters, maned wolves, and pampas deer are characteristic cerrado megafauna present in the park.
 Giant armadillos (Priodontes maximus) and nine-banded armadillos forage in the open grassland patches.
 Tapirs and white-lipped peccaries use the transitional forest areas.
 Jaguars and pumas are apex predators documented throughout.
-Bird diversity is exceptional, combining Amazonian forest species in the gallery forests with cerrado specialists such as the campo flicker (Colaptes campestris), greater rhea (Rhea americana), and the red-legged seriema (Cariama cristata).
-The park's rivers support freshwater fish communities that span both Amazonian and cerrado ichthyofaunal elements.
+[1] The park supports approximately 57 mammal species, 173 bird species, and 20 reptile species, of which 26 are considered rare, vulnerable, or endangered.
+Bird diversity combines Amazonian forest species with cerrado specialists such as the campo flicker, greater rhea, and the red-legged seriema.

 Flora Ecosystems